lino-framework/welfare/userdocs/include/users.rst

     Note that we show here only the "general" or "system" userlevel.
     Open :menuselection:`Explorer --> System --> User Profiles`
-    to see all application-specific userlevels.
+    in your Lino to see all application-specific userlevels.